Swollen Lymph Nodes and HIV: What to Know

 Swollen lymph nodes on their own are not a reliable way to tell whether you have HIV.

-They are a very common immune response to many everyday infections, such as colds, flu, strep throat, or dental issues.
-In early HIV, swollen nodes usually appear together with other flu like symptoms, often in more than one area of the body, and typically within 2 to 6 weeks of a high risk exposure.
+They are a common immune response to everyday infections such as colds, flu, throat infections, dental issues, and skin irritation.
+In early HIV, swollen nodes usually appear with other flu-like symptoms, often in more than one body area, and typically within 2 to 6 weeks of a higher-risk exposure.

 If you are already worried about a possible HIV exposure, noticing a swollen lymph node can be unsettling.
 Many people immediately link any swollen gland to HIV, which can send anxiety through the roof.
 The reality is that swollen lymph nodes are one of the most common signs that your immune system is doing its job, and most of the time they are caused by everyday infections, not HIV.